bdytx5/choline/README.md

 - Ability to extend epochs via front end
 - Ability to change learning rate via front end, mid run
 - Potentially supporting a web version of tensor board
+- potentially a web based code editor on the front end to make quick changes

 t0d0
 - ~~figure out how to use vast command line tools and make a short doc on that~~